Election 2020: All you need to know about cannabis legalization on the ballotBruce Barcott, David Downs, and Max Savage LevensonMay 28, 2020

 Cannabis on 2020 state ballots

-These states may have legalization measures on the Nov.
-2020 ballot.
+Legalization measures already on the Nov.
+2020 ballot

 - Joe Biden’s drug war record is so much worse than you think